mpi4py/mpi4py/docs/source/usrman/mpi4py.run.rst

 At import time, :mod:`mpi4py` initializes the MPI execution environment calling :c:func:`MPI_Init_thread` and installs an exit hook to automatically call :c:func:`MPI_Finalize` just before the Python process terminates.
-Additionally, :mod:`mpi4py` overrides the default :const:`MPI.ERRORS_ARE_FATAL` error handler in favor of :const:`MPI.ERRORS_RETURN`, which allows translating MPI errors in Python exceptions.
+Additionally, :mod:`mpi4py` overrides the default `ERRORS_ARE_FATAL` error handler in favor of `ERRORS_RETURN`, which allows translating MPI errors in Python exceptions.
 These departures from standard MPI behavior may be controversial, but are quite convenient within the highly dynamic Python programming environment.
 Third-party code using :mod:`mpi4py` can just ``from mpi4py import MPI`` and perform MPI calls without the tedious initialization/finalization handling.
-MPI errors, once translated automatically to Python exceptions, can be dealt with the common :keyword:`try`...\ :keyword:`except`...\ :keyword:`finally` clauses; unhandled MPI exceptions will print a traceback which helps in locating problems in source code.
+MPI errors, once translated automatically to Python exceptions, can be dealt with the common :keyword:`try`...\ :keyword:`except`...\
+:keyword:`finally` clauses; unhandled MPI exceptions will print a traceback which helps in locating problems in source code.

 Unfortunately, the interplay of automatic MPI finalization and unhandled exceptions may lead to deadlocks.
 In unattended runs, these deadlocks will